 Marilyn notowich • Eileen Posner

 Debra and Alex Saharovich • Laurie and Elkan Scheidt

 Jill and Ken Steinberg • Wendy and Morris Thomas

 JEWISH COMMUNITY PARTNERS • UNITED WAY OF THE MID-SOUTH

-THE MEMPHIS AND SHELBY COUNTY FILM AND TELEVISION COMMISSION • INDIE MEMPHIS • FACING HISTORY AND OURSELVES • MEMPHIS FRIENDS OF ISRAEL
+THE MEMPHIS AND SHELBY COUNTY FILM AND TELEVISION COMMISSION • JEWISH HISTORICAL SOCIETY OF MEMPHIS AND THE MID-SOUTH • FACING HISTORY AND OURSELVES • MEMPHIS FRIENDS OF ISRAEL